Could there be a more forgiving iron than a Callaway? You'll struggle to find one.

 Overall, a great game improvement set for mid to high handicappers.

-The Callaway XR OS irons are here to make your golf easier and more fun.
+The Callaway Big Bertha irons are here to make your golf easier and more fun.
 They're Super Game Improvement irons but they look so slick, you'd think they were a standard cavity back like Ping.

 If you're a beginner, high handicapper or even a mid handicapper looking for a Game Improvement iron that doesn't look like a hybrid and more like a traditional cavity back this is a great option.
 In the back the clubs look slick and very eye-catching.

 Clubfaces have been designed by AI (artificial intelligence).
 The machines are taking over at Callaway golf and are making the golf clubs easier to hit too!
 There is a huge chunk of tungsten at bottom of each iron creating an insane amount of launch due to the center of gravity being so low.